 It felt bizarre to finally be sending my big girl back for her appointment while I waited in the lobby.
 10 years of hand holding and sitting right by her side for every dentist and doctor visit, and now here we are.
 Time really does fly!

 What are your questions about kids with braces?
-Anything you’d like me to ask Hull & Coleman for you?
+Anything you'd like me to ask Dr. Hull and Coleman for you?
 Just let me know in the comments!